This dictionary covers graphic design, prepress and print terminology

 A thick, coated paper used for signs; usually waterproof.

 A special security printing technique in which two or more inks are applied on one printing plate.
 Across the printed surface the printed color gradually changes when inks are merging into each other.
-Rainbow printing is used for banknotes, passports and other security documents.
+Rainbow printing is used for banknotes, passports, and other security documents.

 Abbreviation for Random Access Memory.
 This is the memory your computer uses to store the programs and data you are currently working with.
 Random Access Memory loses its content as soon as power is switched off.

 A color proof consisting of many images ganged on the substrate randomly positioned no relation to the final page imposition.
-It is a cost-effective way to verify the correctness of completed scan prior to further stripping or color correction work.
+It is a cost-effective way to verify the correctness of the completed scan prior to further stripping or color correction work.

 Abbreviation for Remote Access Server